 The more powerful a generator is, the more heat it will produce.
 For commercial grade and high-end residential generators, air cooling just is not enough to keep temperatures down to safe levels.
 Instead, liquid-cooling systems are the only way to really keep a generator working at peak efficiency.
 Even though they cost more, these systems are essential for safety when more power is needed.

-Best Small Home Generator: Briggs & Stratton 10,000 Watt Generator
+Best for Small Homes: Briggs & Stratton 10,000 Watt Generator

 If you have a small space or house to generate power during a blackout or emergency, you do not need a large generator to get the job done.
 Small generators at or under 10,000 watts are perfect for homes on the small-to-medium scale or that have smaller power requirements.
 When you only have a few appliances and devices to keep running, for example, you can get by with lower wattage at a more affordable price.

 The Briggs & Stratton 10,000 Watt Generator is one of the smallest standby generators available that is designed for essential power coverage during outages.
 For an average home, the generator can handle two air conditioners and a small number of electric appliances from its 16-circuit coverage.
 Its small footprint also makes it easier to install the generator closer to the home in narrow and cramped yards.

 Best for Medium Homes: Champion Power Equipment 14,000 Watt Generator